M5ez/M5ez/README.md

 **`void imgBackground(uint16_t color)`**

 This sets a temporary background color different from the background from the theme or set manually with `ez.background`.
 This is so that background between the buttons can match the background of the images displayed.
-The background will return to its previous setting when the menu exits or runs any of the functions supplied with the `addItem`.
+The background will return to its previous setting when the menu exits or runs any of the functions supplied with `addItem`.

 **`void imgFromTop(int16_t offset)`**